BRYNHILD BYE-TILLER (b. 1968) is a

 based in NORWAY

-Brynhild has published four books: "Icelandic Encounter" (2015) an artistic photographic book with 63 portraits from encounters with Icelandic people in the period between 1989 until 2015, "ON/OFF STAGE" (2014) Behind-The-Scenes of Ramallah Contemporary Dance Festival, "Documenting while Caring" (2012) capturing the story of her mother's battle against brain tumor and "Invisible - Visible" (2010-2011) documenting the educational work being done in a Norwegian kindergarten in Flatanger.
+She has published five books: “100 metres” (2018) from her latest art project, "Icelandic Encounter" (2015) an artistic photographic book with 63 portraits from encounters with Icelandic people in the period between 1989 until 2015, "ON/OFF STAGE" (2014) Behind-The-Scenes of Ramallah Contemporary Dance Festival, "Documenting while Caring" (2012) capturing the story of her mother's battle against brain tumor and "Invisible - Visible" (2010-2011) documenting the educational work being done in a Norwegian kindergarten in Flatanger.